dom7kim/Chat_with_Images/README.md

-# LLM Image Content Understanding Chatbot
+# Image Content Understanding Chatbot

-An advanced chatbot that combines OpenAI's Language Models (LLM) with state-of-the-art image processing techniques.
+A chatbot that combines OpenAI's Language Models (LLM) with state-of-the-art image processing techniques.
 This chatbot understands the content of uploaded images, providing a platform for users to search for relevant images based on textual descriptions, generate meaningful captions, and detect objects within the images.

 ## Features